Pupil Leadership at East Borough

 House Captains

 Each year, the Year 6 pupils write a speech applying for the prestigious role of House Captain.
 The children provide evidence that they are excellent role models and follow our Core Values; demonstrate that they are dedicated and responsible members of our community and finally, prove that they can be an ambassador for East Borough.
-The speeches show East Borough's dedicated to speaking eloquently and confidently and it is a lovely to way to start each acaemic year.
+The speeches show East Borough's dedicated to speaking eloquently and confidently and it is a lovely to way to start each academic year.

-The younger children across the school listen to the speeches in a 'House Assembly' and get to vote for the best represenative.
+The younger children across the school listen to the speeches in a 'House Assembly' and get to vote for the best representative.
 Two are chosen to represent each house and these Year 6's then become the lead School Council members with children from across the other year groups.

 It has been a difficult decision this year, as the calibre of speeches was extremely high.
 However, we are confident that the eight pupils we have chosen will show excellent leadership and demonstrate our Core Values brilliantly.